R2Drop CLI: Terminal Uploads to Cloudflare R2

 Key features of the R2Drop CLI include:

-~/.r2drop/config.tomlas the macOS app - Supports multiple named accounts with a
+• Supports multiple named accounts with a --account flag

 Installing the R2Drop CLI

-The easiest way to install r2-cli on macOS or Linux is via Homebrew:
+The easiest way to install r2drop on macOS is via Homebrew:

 brew tap superhumancorp/tap